ryanhellyer/production-stats/README.md

 Production-ready performance monitoring for Laravel applications.
 Automatically injects performance statistics as HTML comments—lightweight, secure, and production-safe.

 For years I've added basic performance stats to WordPress sites as HTML comments in the footer.
-They're always available in the HTML source, don't bother users, and help determine if a site is cached and how quickly pages generate.
-When I moved to Laravel, I missed this functionality and kept manually adding stats to templates.
+They're always available in the HTML source, don't bother users, and help determine if a site is cached and how quickly pages generate. **When I moved to Laravel, I missed this functionality** and kept manually adding stats to templates.
 This package automates that process.

-**Note:** This package injects page load time and generation timestamp information as HTML comments visible in the page source.
-While this is typically not sensitive information, you shouldn't use this package if you don't want site visitors being able to see this data.
+**Note:** While this package injects into your pages, is typically not sensitive information, you shouldn't use this package if you don't want site visitors being able to see this data.

 ## Features